-The data interface for persistent LOBs includes a set of Java, PL/SQL, and OCI APIs that are extended to work with LOB datatypes.
-These APIs, originally designed for use with legacy datatypes such as LONG, LONG RAW, and VARCHAR2, can also be used with the corresponding LOB datatypes shown in Table 14-1 and Table 14-2.
-These tables show the legacy datatypes in the "bind or define type" column and the corresponding supported LOB datatype in the "LOB column type" column.
+The data interface for persistent LOBs includes a set of Java, PL/SQL, and OCI APIs that are extended to work with LOB data types.
+These APIs, originally designed for use with legacy data types such as LONG, LONG RAW, and VARCHAR2, can also be used with the corresponding LOB data types shown in Table 20-1 and Table 20-2.
+These tables show the legacy data types in the "bind or define type" column and the corresponding supported LOB data type in the "LOB column type" column.
 You can use the data interface for LOBs to store and manipulate character data and binary data in a LOB column just as if it were stored in the corresponding legacy datatype.

-Note: The data interface works for LOB columns as well as LOBs which are attributes of objects.
+Note: The data interface works for LOB columns and LOBs that are attributes of objects.
 In this chapter "LOB columns" means LOB columns and LOB attributes.